Raiffeisen-DGTL/sbp-sdk-java/README.en.md

 ~~~

 ## Getting order refund status
-It is necessary to call the `orderRefundStatus` method passing in the parameters a unique order id and a unique id of the return request`orderRefundStatus(OrderRefund, OrderRefundId)`
+It is necessary to call the `orderRefundStatus` method passing in the parameters a unique order id and a unique id of the return request`orderRefundStatus(orderId, refundId)`

 ~~~ java
 String orderIdString = "...";